Troelsmou/Microbiome-interactions/HAPk/README.md

 Clone this repository.
 Install R and Rstudio.
-Install the packages in requirements.txt from cran.
+Install the required packages from cran.
 And then you can run the scripts.

 ## Usage